 With cases of COVID-19 escalating, guidelines for preventing infection are being shared widely.
-Washing your hands appears to be the top recommendation from health professionals, but what if you don't have access to soap and water?
+Washing your hands appears to be a top recommendation from health professionals, but what if you don't have access to soap and water?
 Does hand sanitizer work against the coronavirus?

 If you're wondering about hand sanitizer effectiveness, our guide offers info on using this product to help protect yourself from illness.